 Part A. Application 1.
 Personal Information

 Name (as written on passport):

-Age Group (optional) Under 18 18-25 26-40 41-55 over r 55 🗔
+Age Group ( optional ) Under 18 18-25 26 -40 41-55 over 55

 Sex: (optional) M F Other

-Address:(Town/City:
+Address: ] Town/City:

 Phone Number: Email:

 2. Emergency Contact Information Name: Relationship to you:

 Address:

 Phone Number: Email:

-In which location are you intending to volunteer □ Athlone
+In which location are you intending to volunteer? ( Carlow Town Hacketstow

-Please indicate which days of the week you are a □ Sunday □ Monday □ Tuesday □ Wednesda • v 🗆 Saturday
+Please indicate which days of the week you are ava

-3. References : Include the contact informat to your abilities to serve as a volunteer be professors, landlord, supervisors, etc. Ple elow.
-References can inclu de employers,
+3. References : Include the contact information to your abilities to serve as a volunteer belo professors, landlord, supervisors, etc. Pleas w.
+References can include employers,

 1. Name: Relationship to you:

 Address:

 Phone Number: Email:

 2. Name: Relationship to you:

 Address:

 Phone Number:

-10(
+104

 3. Name: Relationship to you: Address: Phone Number: Email: 4.
-Work Experience List any relevant work or volunteer experi- ience and corresponding dates here: List any relevant skills that you possess w Office, social media, driving, pre-sale furr hich could inform your work at APA (i.e. Microsoft niture/clothing care, shop design, etc.): Shop: es for your volunteer work with APA's Charity work within the policies and procedures o contract you agree that you have read, unc ew of the application).
-Volunteers are expected to f APA and adhere to its ethos.
-By signing this derstood and agree to abide by relevant APA staff You understand that any false information you provide may lead to the termination of this volunteer contract.
+Work Experience List any relevant work or volunteer experience and corresponding dates here: List any relevant skills that you possess which could Office, social media, driving, pre-sale furniture/cloth • Please indicate below any team preferences for your Shop: volunteer work with APA's Charity Part B. Contract ( to be signed upon review of the a work within the policies and procedures of APA and contract you agree that you have read, understood an policies, procedures and code of conduct.
+You under provide may lead to the termination of this voluntee d adhere to its ethos.
+By signing this and agree to abide by relevant APA staff erstand that any false information you

 Please note: Non-disclosure of any issues relating to Child Protection or Safeguarding of Vulnerable Adults may disqualify you from taking up a volunteer position with APA.